zmahoor/TPR-1.0/README.md

 ### reward_log
 ##### stores reward messages
-1. rewardLogID:		Reward number
+1. rewardLogID:		Reward number (unique number)
 2. userName:		Who typed the reward message
 3. reward:			What it was (Y/N/L/D)
 4. color:			What robot it was given to
 5. timeArrival:		When it was received
 6. processed:		Flag **put something here**
+7. displayID: the evaluation id that this reward was given for

 ### robots
 ##### stores robot info
-1. robotID:			What number robot it is
+1. robotID:			What number robot it is (unique number for each robot)
 2. type:			The morphology
 3. numEvals:		How many times it was evaluated
 4. dead:			Is the robot dead (0 for no, 1 for yes)